 Waivers of Jury Trial and No Class Actions

-IF YOU AND WINDSOR ARE UNABLE TO RESOLVE YOUR DISPUTE TO YOUR SATISFACTION, YOU CAN THEN SEEK TO FORMALLY RESOLVE YOUR DISPUTE BY RESORTING TO THE COURT SYSTEM.
+IF YOU AND WINDSOR ARE UNABLE TO RESOLVE YOUR DISPUTE TO YOUR SATISFACTION, YOU CAN THEN SEEK TO FORMALLY RESOLVE YOUR DISPUTE THROUGH ARBITRATION.
 HOWEVER, YOU AGREE THAT YOU CAN ONLY DO SO AS AN INDIVIDUAL AND IN YOUR INDIVIDUAL CAPACITY, AND NOT AS A CLASS MEMBER OR REPRESENTATIVE IN A CLASS OR OTHER REPRESENTATIVE ACTION OR PROCEEDING.
 YOU ALSO AGREE THAT YOU CANNOT HAVE YOUR DISPUTE RESOLVED BY A JURY TRIAL, AND HEREBY WAIVE ANY RIGHT YOU MAY HAVE TO A JURY TRIAL, AND INSTEAD YOU AGREE THAT YOUR CASE WILL BE TRIED TO A JUDGE.

 Arbitration Opt-Out Option